 The best clips from last week's episodes

 That's all for last week!
 What was your favorite moment that you'd like to watch on repeat?
-Blown away by the last episode of Boruto?
-Any new anime catching your eye headed toward their three episode boundaries?
+Did any moments shock or surprise you?
 Let us know in the comments below!

 Peter Fobian is an Associate Features Editor for Crunchyroll, author of Monthly Mangaka Spotlight, writer for Anime Academy, and contributor at Anime Feminist.
 You can follow him on Twitter @PeterFobian.